 The use of anonymous sources by journalists in their reporting of news stories has become a topic of vigorous debate.

-Over the decades, journalists within reputable news outlets, like CNN for example, have purposely engaged in frequent acts of journalistic fraud through fabrications, plagiarism, and the deceptive use of unnamed sources.
+In recent years, journalists within reputable news outlets, like CNN, for example, have purposely engaged in frequent acts of journalistic fraud through fabrications, plagiarism, and the deceptive use of unnamed sources.

 “These findings come from a Pew Research Center survey conducted Feb.
 18 to March 2, 2020, around the time that there was continued interest and debate about the anonymous author who penned a 2018 New York Times op-ed and a subsequent book in 2019 that criticized Trump and who claimed to be an administration official,” the co-authors wrote in their report.